ejlopezmor/Time-Series/README.md

 # Time-Series
 This repository includes the presentations developed for the class of univariate and multivariate time series of the Specialization in Statistics program at the Universidad Libertadores in Colombia.
+The codes are developed in **R**.

 ## Description
 The syllabus of the class is: